 Google Maps facilitates finding the firm’s offices and a live chat system with a human agent is at the visitors’ disposal any time of the day.

-This legal website design by Stacey E. Burke utilizes royal blue color and classy serif typography to distinguish itself from the competitors.
+This best legal website design by Stacey E. Burke utilizes royal blue color and classy serif typography to distinguish itself from the competitors.
 The use of case studies strategically positioned on the website, as well as reassuring images of the firm’s head lawyers, instill trust with visitors.

 At the very bottom of this institution’s homepage, a lead-generating form invites visitors to get in touch.
 Alternatively, they can opt to connect via the live chat option.